Luke 7

 [8] For I also am a man set under authority, having under me soldiers: and I say to this one, Go, and he goes; and to another, Come, and he comes; and to my servant, Do this, and he does.

-Here in this verse, it appears that the Lord addresses the multitudes after He hears the message given by the centurion's friends.
-But, in Matthew 8:10 we are told that the Lord addresses the multitudes after the centurion talks to the Lord.
-Then we can assume that between verse 8 and verse 9, in this gospel, there is some information that is skipped.
-Combining the information from both gospels we can understand the following course of events.
-The centurion himself asks the elders to invite the Lord for help, but also the centurion and friends, a big company, are traveling towards the Lord as well.
-When they were not far apart, he sent the friends to convey a message regarding his thoughts and feelings to the Lord.
-When the friends went back to the centurion and told him, the centurion himself had come and told the Lord the same things.
-When the Lord heard the message from the centurion, the Lord had turn to talk to the multitude.
+Therefore, we can assume that, between verses 8 and 9 in this Gospel, some information is skipped.
+Combining the information from both Gospels, we can picture the events this way: the centurion himself asks the elders to invite the Lord Jesus for help, and the centurion and his friends, a large company, are traveling towards the Lord as well.
+And when they are not far apart, he sends his friends to convey the message regarding his thoughts and feelings to the Lord.
+When the friends return to the centurion and talk to him, the centurion himself has come and tells the Lord the same things.
+When the Lord Jesus hears the centurion’s message, the Lord turns and addresses the multitude.

 [10] And they that were sent, returning to the house, found the servant whole.